 Drink plenty of fluids.
 Avoid hot liquids or hard foods.
 Only consume soft food and liquids for approximately 7 days.
 Return to a normal diet as tolerated after one week.

-You should begin taking pain medication before the local anesthesia wears off.
-An anti-inflammatory will be given for moderate pain alternating it with a narcotic for breakthrough pain.
+You should begin taking pain medication before the local anesthetic starts wearing off.
+Dr. Pierse will prescribe an anti-inflammatory will be moderate pain and a narcotic for breakthrough pain.
+If the anti-inflammatory is not helping with the pain, alternately taking the anti-inflammatory with the narcotic, as prescribed.
+Do not take the anti-inflammatory and narcotic at the same time.
+If you have any questions concerning the pain you are experiencing, or the taking of the prescribed medication, please call our office at any time.
 Consult our practice for individuals under 18.
 Do not take the two medications at the same time.

 Oral hygiene is essential to good healing.
 Clean your mouth thoroughly after each meal, beginning the day after surgery.
 Brush your teeth normally if possible.
 Rinse with warm sea salt water (1 teaspoon of salt in a cup of warm water) twice a day for 2-3 weeks.
 Continue this procedure until healing is complete.